friendly-telegram/friendly-telegram.github.io/modules/core.md

  - **Dump raw data of message**
 [Syntax: `dump` as a reply to the message]

-  Returns the raw data of the message as a JSON-structured string.
+  Returns the raw data of the message as a Python-structure-like string.

  - **Get userbot traceback logs**
 [Syntax: `logs <log level>`]